arpanaditya/Ment-Ally/README.md

 ```

 Set up a [MongoDB Atlas Database](https://www.youtube.com/watch?v=rPqRyYJmx2g) by following this short MongoDB setup video till the *3:20* mark.
 Stop after that mark!

-On your Cluster home page, select CONNECT > Connect your application.
-1. Select Node.js in the drop down for your driver, and select the latest version.
-1. Then, copy the connecting string (URI).
-1. Paste this string as the value of mongoURI inside `.env` of this project.

-Replace the `<password>` section of the string with your Database Access password.
-Viola, your server should now successfuly connect to MongoDB!

 ## How we built it 🧠💻